albar965/littlenavmap-manual/src/en/SCENERY.rst

 Note that this functionality is limited to the MSFS ``Community`` and X-Plane ``Custom Scenery`` directories.

-Any directories added in the ``Options`` dialog on the page :ref:`scenery-library-database` also support linking
+Any directories added in the options dialog on the page :ref:`options-scenery-library-database` also support linking

 .. _load-scenery-library-addons: